Website editor’s note

 I shall try and post the two homilies, in principle, on the first Sunday of the month – Family Mass day.

-To get used to the idea, I began by doing two homilies for some of the ‘Bread of Life’ Sundays of August 2021 (Aug 1st, 8th and 22nd ).
-The Family Mass homilies for those Sundays are reproduced here, to be followed by a monthly Family Homily (starting in October 2021).
+To get used to the idea, I began by doing a Family Homily for three of the ‘Bread of Life’ Sundays of August 2021 (Aug 1st, 8th and 22nd ).
+The Family Mass homilies for those Sundays are reproduced here, and they will be followed by a monthly Family Homily.

 Helpful responses, comments and suggestions are always welcome, and I’ll try & make time for them!